Are Blockchain Companies Creating Actual Value for Investors?

 The real world implementation of Block-based record keeping is extremely complex, and there are many competing architectures.
 When people talk about a cryptocurrency, like Bitcoin, Ethereum or EOS, they are really talking about an individual Blockchain.

-Special codes allow users to move tokens that represent value around the chain, and this is how settlement is achieved between two parties.
-Once the correct data is entered into the Blockchain, computers that host the Blockchain do complex math that ensures that the transaction is legitimate, and then it is all done.
+Special codes allow users to move tokens that represent value around the chain, and this is how the settlement is achieved between two parties.
+Once the correct data is entered into the Blockchain, computers that host the Blockchain do the complex math that ensures that the transaction is legitimate, and then it is all done.

 It really is just a new way to record data, but the absence of a central authority is a dramatic departure from any previous system.

-There are no doubt some companies that are operating in the Blockchain space who will create value.
+There is no doubt some companies that are operating in the Blockchain space who will create value.
 But as a technology, Blockchain is barely a decade old.
 For most of its existence it was merely the backbone of the Bitcoin system, and until a few years ago it went mostly unnoticed.